acceleratescience/data-school-Autumn23/README.md

 Next, download and install Poetry using the [instructions from their website](https://python-poetry.org/docs/).

 Next, navigate to the github repo for the course and download everything.
 You can either clone the repo or just download the zip file, up to you.
+If you want to download, click the green ' <> Code ' drop down and select "Download ZIP".